 FREQUENTLY ASKED QUESTIONS

-The government’s private health insurance reforms are designed to make it easier for you to choose cover that’s right for you, and get maximum value from your insurance.
+The government’s private health insurance reforms are designed to make health cover easier to understand and more affordable.

 The major reforms involve:

 - Hospital cover – introducing Gold, Silver, Bronze and Basic hospital categories for easier product comparison.

 - Naming of hospital treatments – standard clinical definitions across health funds so you can understand what’s covered.

 - Hospital excess – the introduction of a $750 excess for singles and $1,500 for families to help you manage costs.